Quick Hard Refresh

 Clear Cache / Cookies

-The steps to clear cache and cookies vary depending upon what internet browser you use and what version.
+The steps to clear cache and cookies vary depending upon what internet browser and what version you use.

 When a browser gets updated, the procedure for clearing cache and cookies can change.